Health and Wellness

 Main idea: We have a young industry, and that makes things hard for people to know what is best due to the ease of misinformation.

-The words health and wellness are often used interchangeably, apart from the occasional reference to an eastern method of medicine.
-The Global Wellness Institute wrote and article on the history of wellness and provided a useful timeline following major developments in this industry.
-This gives a nice scope from the lens of medicine.
+The words health and wellness are often used interchangeably, apart from the occasional reference to an Eastern medicine method such as homeopathy.
+The Global Wellness Institute wrote an article on the history of wellness and provided a helpful timeline following major developments in this industry.
+This gives a good history from the lens of wellness.

 Healthcare has also faced its fair share of evolution, undergoing significant transformations due to rising costs, care quality variability, and increasing treatment and technology complexity.
-Despite the hard work and expertise of healthcare professionals, the system often results in fragmented care, high costs relative to outcomes, and lacking a cohesive approach to creating value for the patient.
-This healthcare is system largely built around emergency medicine and symptom management rather than long-term prevention and root cause resolution.
+Despite healthcare professionals’ hard work and expertise, the system often results in fragmented care, high costs relative to outcomes, and lacking a cohesive approach to creating value for the patient.
+This healthcare system is largely built around emergency medicine and symptom management rather than long-term prevention and root cause resolution.
 The prevailing approach frequently relies on pain management and surgical interventions as primary solutions, offering temporary relief but often failing to address underlying issues or prevent recurrence.
-Recent discussions promote internal and external changes to be made.
+Recent discussions promote internal and external changes to be made (2).

-Internally, the need for a shift toward an evidence-based, value-driven system that improves quality, reduces waste, and enhances patient outcomes by leveraging new data sources like electronic health records and clinical registries to develop better evidence and personal care practices.
-This involves integrating more precise, patient-centered approaches and fostering a culture that continuously learns and adapts to new evidence, aiming to move beyond traditional models [11].
+Internally, there is a need for a shift toward an evidence-based, value-driven system that improves quality, reduces waste, and enhances patient outcomes by leveraging new data sources like electronic health records and clinical registries to develop better evidence and personal care practices.
+This involves integrating more precise, patient-centered approaches and fostering a culture that continuously learns and adapts to new evidence, aiming to move beyond traditional models (3).

 Running

-The professionalization of running as a sport dates back to ancient Egyptians and Greeks, but it gained popularity in 16th century England and experienced a revival with the modern Olympic Games, leading to the widespread participation today [3].
+The professionalization of running as a sport dates back to ancient Egyptians and Greeks.
+Still, it gained popularity in 16th century England and experienced a revival with the modern Olympic Games, leading to widespread participation today (4).

 Swimming

-Dating back to 2500 BCE, swimming evolved into a competitive activity in 19th century England and was popularized by notable figures such as Matthew Webb, Duke Kahanamoku, and Michael Phelps [4].
+Dating back to 2500 BCE, swimming evolved into a competitive activity in 19th-century England and was popularized by notable figures such as Matthew Webb, Duke Kahanamoku, and Michael Phelps (5).

 Cycling